red-admirals-2014/Odeo/README.md

 # Stage Fright

-Tinder meets Soundcloud to change the way judge other's performances.
+Tinder meets Soundcloud to change the way we judge other's singing.

 ##Contributions by:

-Tommy Carpenito, Amy Foster, Dan Huang, Jason Smith
+Tommy Carpenito, Amy Foster, Dan Huang, and Jason Smith